-We used the MIROC5-iso model with different GS lake maps to investigate the influence of Western Sahara lakes and Megalake Chad on the northward movement and eastward expansion of WAM, leading to the humidity in the Sahara region.
+Based on the MIROC5-iso model simulation results using different GS lake maps, we discussed the roles of Western Sahara lakes and Megalake Chad positively influencing the northward movement and eastward expansion of WAM humidifying the Sahara region.
 Our results showed that Western Sahara lakes promote the northward movement of WAM, and Megalake Chad can further enhance the monsoon westerly flow response eastward.
-This cyclonic response in the lower atmosphere, is associated with weakened AEJ, SHL, Sahara Highs, and strengthened TEJ (Figure 7).
+This cyclonic response in the lower atmosphere, associated with weakened AEJ, SHL, Sahara Highs, and strengthened TEJ (Figure 6).
 Additionally, the humidifying transformation of the climate zone and the reduction in precipitation scarcity over NAf further highlight the important influence of lake expansion in reconstructing the GS climate.